Who are the vulnerable people?

 Text updated on 2021-05-03

 Vulnerable people are those who are at a higher risk of being infected with the SARS-CoV-2 coronavirus and having a severe form of the COVID-19 disease.

 - the elderly (>65 years of age): they are 50% more likely to be infected with SARS-CoV-2 than adults under 65 years of age and their symptoms are often more severe.

-- people with signs of co-morbidity such as diabetes, hypertension, obesity, cardiovascular or respiratory problems, kidney failure or immune deficiency: they are 2 to 3 times more likely to develop serious symptoms.
+- people with co-morbidities such as diabetes, hypertension, obesity, cardiovascular or respiratory problems, or kidney failure: they are 2-3 times more likely to develop severe symptoms.